nyno-kb/python-101/_episodes/05-lists.md

 - "Use `del` to remove items from a list entirely."
 - "The empty list contains no items."
 - "Lists may contain items of different types."
-- "Character strings can be indexed like lists."
 - "Character strings are immutable."
 - "Indexing beyond the end of the collection is an error."
 ---